Workshops and Events in 2014

 Nonfiction Writing Workshops

-My winter nonfiction writing workshops started in mid-January.
+My spring workshops have ended and the fall series is full.
 Please email me if you’d like to be on the wait list for the next series.

 Short Takes on the Self: A Writing Workshop

 A weekend writing workshop in Durham, N.C., for writers of all genres and all levels of experience.
-Through carefully selected prompts, we will explore watershed moments, life themes, and the evolution of our sense of self.
-Plumbing memory, dreams, and point of view, we will use what we unearth to write more deeply, find far-reaching meaning, and create compelling stories and essays.
-Come prepared to write a lot and to be changed by what you discover.
-This workshop is sponsored by the Resource Center for Women and Ministry in the South, but open to both men and women, and not limited those in ministry.
-Friday, March 14, 2014, 7 – 9 pm; Saturday, March 15, 9:30 – 3:30.
-Fee: $125.
-Register online here.
-Or download a mail-in registration form here.
-For more information, contact Resource Center for Women and Ministry in the South firstname.lastname@example.org
+Through carefully selected prompts, we explored watershed moments, life themes, and the evolution of our sense of self.
+Plumbing memory, dreams, and point of view, we used what we unearthed to write more deeply, find far-reaching meaning, and create compelling stories and essays.
+Everyone wrote a lot and left changed by what they had discovered.
+This workshop is sponsored by the Resource Center for Women and Ministry in the South.
+The annual workshop will have a different theme in 2015.
+Dates: Friday, March 20 and Saturday, March 21.
+Registration is not yet open but contact RCWMS if you’d like to be on the participant list.
+(This workshop fills and has a wait-list.)

 Farther Along: Writing Toward Reflection, Self-Awareness and Healing.

-On Saturday March 22, I’ll be offering a daylong writing workshop in Winston-Salem, NC.
-8:30 am – 3:30 pm.
-This workshop will explore how writing can help manage the pain of grief by awakening new personal awareness and offering transformative shifts in perspective for yourself and others.
+On Saturday March 22, I offered a daylong writing workshop in Winston-Salem, NC.
+This workshop explored how writing can help manage the pain of grief by awakening new personal awareness and offering transformative shifts in perspective for yourself and others.
 Designed for community members and professionals touched by grief and bereavement and for anyone who is interested in reflective writing.
 Sponsored by Wake Forest School of Medicine and Northwest AHEC.

 Workshops and Events from 2013